dhirajsriram/npm-tabs/README.md

 ```
 cd node_modules/npm-tabs ; source npm-tabs.sh
 ````
+- It should automatically install the necessary dependencies

 *If it says 'source' is not recognized as an internal or external command.
 Try running the command from a bash terminal*